cmcgee-mac/norm/README.md

 The No ORM (NORM) package is a set of Java utilities built on top of JDBC to better integrate SQL queries into your Java code in a safer and type safe manner, without re-describing SQL table structures in Java.
-Instead, the idea is to enabling the programmer to write their SQL queries and model the parameters and results tailored to each query plugging into Java's type system.
+Instead, the idea is to enable the programmer to write their SQL queries and model the parameters and results tailored to each query while plugging into Java's type system.

 Guiding principles:
 * SQL queries are specified in a static manner where no user data can contaminate them (ie. Java Annotations)